Flange Size Calculator

-As we all know, mom's milk has a lot of positive impacts on the child. 🤱🏽 It promotes its harmonic development, makes the child smarter, improves their immune system, and helps to avoid obesity.
-Sometimes it's necessary to draw milk instead of direct breastfeeding, in, for example, prematurely born babies - and that's where this flange size calculator comes in use.
+As we all know, mom's milk has a lot of positive impacts on the child. 🤱🏽 It promotes its harmonic development (check out our height percentile calculator to assess that), makes the child smarter, improves their immune system, and helps to avoid obesity.
+Sometimes it's necessary to draw milk instead of direct breastfeeding in, for example, prematurely born babies – and that's where this flange size calculator comes in use.

 Breast pump flange purpose

-While the average flange is between 24 and 27 millimeters (0.95 - 1.06 in) wide, nipple size can vary significantly.
+While the average flange is between 24 and 27 millimeters (0.95-1.06 in) wide, nipple size can vary significantly.
 The correct flange size prevents nipple damage and allows the pump to extract the milk efficiently.
-Nipple damage may lead to painful duct blockage, which is especially common in women just after birth.
+Nipple damage may lead to painful duct blockage, which is especially common in women just after a baby's due date.